My Interests Are...

 Ocean Enterprise StudyA Study of US Business Activity in Ocean Measurement, Observation & Forecasting

 Animal Telemetry NetworkAnimal telemetry observations can inform federal and state resource managers

 Ocean Technology Transition funds projects to aid human health, economic success

 Naval Oceanography participates in first U.S. Underwater Glider Workshop

 IOOS is our eyes on the ocean, coasts, and Great Lakes.
 We are an integrated network of people and technology gathering observing data and developing tracking and predictive tools to benefit the economy, the environment, and public safety at home, across the nation, and around the globe.

-Quality Assurance of Real Time Oceanographic DataQuality Assurance of Real-Time Oceanographic Data
+Quality Assurance / Quality Control of Real Time Oceanographic DataQuality Assurance of Real-Time Oceanographic Data

 Underwater GlidersGliders are a unique and important observing system used in many waters